-As an example of this process, the generic compound UN 3289, described as poisonous liquid, corrosive, inorganic, n.o.s.
-(Inhalation Hazard Zone B) is considered below.
-The 13 chemicals analyzed for ERG2020 that match this category are listed in Table 2.5.
+As an example of this process, the generic compound UN 3389, described as Toxic by inhalation liquid, corrosive, n.o.s.
+(Inhalation Hazard Zone A) is considered below.
+The chemicals analyzed for ERG2024 that match this category are listed in Table 2.6.
 Note that this list is ordered by the PAD for a large, nighttime spill.
 As shown, allyl chloroformate (UN 1722) lies at the median of these nine chemicals when the large spill distances are considered, meaning that half (four) of the chemicals have longer large-spill distances and half have shorter large-spill distances.
 For small spills, the median chemical is methyl vinyl ketone (UN 1251).
 Two entries for this generic category that reflect the variations in wording in the Table are also provided.
 These entries are rounded up to the nearest 0.1 mi (100 ft for Initial Isolation Zones) to reflect their appearance in the Table.